-Regular schools and specialist schools are notified about their level of resources for the Students with Disabilities element of their SRP in two ways.
-Firstly, as a summary in the Student Resource Package, and secondly, in the Resource Allocation

-Listing provided by the PSDMS.
-Individual outcome notifications concerning named students are provided through
+Schools are notified about their level of resources for the Students with Disabilities element of their SRP as a summary in the Student Resource Package, and in the Resource Allocation Listing provided by the PSDMS.
+Individual outcome notifications concerning named students are provided through PSDMS.

-PSDMS.